 The national long-distance cycle network (LF routes) is a series of signposted routes intended for cycling holidays.
-Together they form a network that takes you all across Holland.
 You can pick up some of the national long-distance routes right in the centre of Amsterdam.

 Cycling the Zuiderzee Route.
 Photo © Holland-Cycling.com

 The LF Zuiderzee Route is a round trip around the former Zuiderzee that starts and finishes in Amsterdam.

 You can cycle a LF route as separate long-distance route, or - as the LF routes form a network across Holland - combine them into a route of your own.
 Combining the LF routes often gives you a more varied route and allows you to get back to your starting point.

 Example of a round trip from Amsterdam using the national long-distance cycle network